Listening on the web? You can subscribe to our podcast to get new episodes each month! Go to our show on iTunes or wherever you get your podcasts.

 This is the fifth episode in a series recorded in London!
 In June 2018 we attended the European Association for Research on Learning and Instruction conference (or, more simply, EARLI) for the special interest group on Neuroscience and Education (@EarliSIG22).
 While there, we recorded live interviews with teachers and researchers.

-In this episode, we speak to Ms. Amanda Triccas and Dr. Clare Badger.
-Amanda was Yana's teacher at St. Paul's Girls' School in the 1990s, and we've reconnected recently around the science of learning.
+In this episode, we speak to Ms. Amanda Triccas and Dr. Claire Badger at The Godolphin and Latymer School.
+Amanda was Yana's teacher in the 1990s, and we've reconnected recently around the science of learning.

 Amanda has always worked in the private sector - usually in girls' schools - and a few years ago got into the science of learning.
-Clare's PhD is in Chemistry, and they both work at Godolphin and Latymer School for Girls.
-Amanda and Clare both got interested in the science of learning when Amanda found The Learning Scientists Twitter account and recognized Yana's name.
-For Clare, it was starting at the school with Amanda, and reading Efficiency in Learning: Evidence-Based Guidelines to Manage Cognitive Load by Clark, Nguyen, and Sweller.
+Claire's PhD is in Chemistry, and they both work at Godolphin and Latymer School for Girls.
+Amanda and Claire both got interested in the science of learning when Amanda found The Learning Scientists Twitter account and recognized Yana's name.
+For Claire, it was starting at the school with Amanda, and reading Efficiency in Learning: Evidence-Based Guidelines to Manage Cognitive Load by Clark, Nguyen, and Sweller.

-As Assistant Head of Teaching and Learning, Clare set up a teaching-learning community based on ideas by Dylan William (see this White Paper).
+As a Senior Teacher in Teaching and Learning, Claire set up a teaching-learning community based on ideas by Dylan William (see this White Paper).
 This allowed teachers who were interested in the science of learning to come together and explore theory and practice.
 This community soon grew to encompass virtually all the teachers in the school.
-Similarly, Clare has created student learning communities, though these require more guidance to avoid misunderstandings.
+Similarly, Claire has created student learning communities, though these require more guidance to avoid misunderstandings.

-Clare is currently pursuing her Masters in Teaching and Learning.
+Claire is currently pursuing her Masters in Learning and Teaching at the UCL Institute of Education.

 Previous Episodes from this series: